What do I do if I think my child has Neurodevelopmental difficulties?

 My child is on the waiting list however his/her difficulties have worsened, can he/she be seen quicker?

 We are sorry that your child is struggling at the moment and we wish could provide an assessment quicker.
-However there are currently very long waits for a Neurodevelopmental assessment due to the number of children being referred for this service.
-We are working very hard with our partners – NHS Rotherham CCG and RMBC to develop an action plan to tackle this long wait and as part of this we are looking at various options for managing ongoing demand and addressing the waiting list.
+However there are currently long waits for a Neurodevelopmental assessment due to the number of children being referred for this service.
+We are working very hard with our partners – NHS North Lincolnshire CCG and NL&GNHS Trust to develop an action plan to tackle this long wait and as part of this we are looking at various options for managing ongoing demand and addressing the waiting list.

-Other agencies that offer support for young people and families and do not require a diagnosis are: Rotherham Parent/Carer Forum, Early Help and SENDIASS
+Other agencies that offer support for young people and families and do not require a diagnosis are: The North Lincs Parent Involvement and Participation Forum (PIP), North Lincolnshire Early Help and North Lincolnshire SENDIASS

 You can also check out our tips pages and links to online support.